chihyi-lin/semantic-plausibility-datasets/README.md

 ### 5. Get word2vec

-We assume that `word2vec-google-news-300.gz` is in the same directory of `environment.yml`
+We assume that `word2vec-google-news-300.gz` is in the parent directory of this repository

 ## DATASET ANALYSIS